Meet the islanders looking for romance in Love Island: Australia

 We thought we’d missed out on the show this year, after the British series of Love Island was cancelled.
 But the clever people at ITV2 have come up with something to make it all better – they’re repeating Love Island: Australia season 1 instead, throwing back to a time when social distancing wouldn’t stand in the way of romance.

-Now that the first batch of islanders have coupled up and a few bombshells have arrive to shake things up, let us introduce you to the characters keeping you entertained this summer…
+Now that the first batch of islanders have coupled up and a few bombshells have arrived to shake things up, let us introduce you to the characters keeping you entertained this summer…

 Bombshells